Innocentdeli/airbnb-clone-project/README.md

 7)Quality assurance (QA) engineer: The job of a quality assurance engineer is to verify whether an application meets the requirements—both functional and non-functional.
 Functional requirements define what an application should do, while non-functional requirements specify how it should do that.
 To verify both, QA specialists run various checks, followed by analyzing the test results and reporting on the application quality.
 8)Test automation engineer: A test automation engineer is there to help you test faster and better.
 To enable that, they develop test automation scripts—small programs that provide reliable and continuous feedback on application quality without any human involvement.
 8)DevOps engineer:  DevOps engineers serve as a link between the two teams, unifying and automating the software delivery process and helping strike a balance between introducing changes quickly and keeping an application stable.
 Working together with software developers, system administrators, and operational staff, DevOps engineers oversee and facilitate code releases on a CI/CD basis.

+Technology Stack:
+Django: A high-level Python web framework used for building the RESTful API.
+Django REST Framework: Provides tools for creating and managing RESTful APIs.
+PostgreSQL: A powerful relational database used for data storage.
+GraphQL: Allows for flexible and efficient querying of data.
+Celery: For handling asynchronous tasks such as sending notifications or processing payments.
+Redis: Used for caching and session management.
+Docker: Containerization tool for consistent development and deployment environments.
+CI/CD Pipelines: Automated pipelines for testing and deploying code changes.